Amsterdamse Joffers: Collective recognition: the group adopts a name

 Albert Plasschaert, art critic and pen friend of Ansingh, named the group Amsterdamse Joffers in a newspaper article in 1912.
 The term Amsterdamsche Joffers, as it was spelled at the time, was known because of an unrelated historical novel by Marie van Zeggelen from 1900.
 The novel carried illustrations by Ansingh.
-The name stuck, not in the least because the artists themselves, already approaching their 40´s, used it frequently.
+The name stuck, not in the least because the artists themselves, already approaching their 40's, used it frequently.
 The word Joffer means maiden, Miss or young lady.
-In the 1920´s and under the name Amsterdam Joffers the group frequently exhibited their work at Kunstzaal Frans Buffa, an Amsterdam art gallery.
+In the 1920s and under the name Amsterdam Joffers the group frequently exhibited their work at Kunstzaal Frans Buffa, an Amsterdam art gallery.
 A 1947 book by Johan van Eikeren consolidated the expression Amsterdamse Joffers in Dutch art history.
 The separate class for women at the Rijksacademie was long gone.

 Style and subject

 The Amsterdamse Joffers used different styles but in general terms are part of the Amsterdam Impressionism art movement.
 Their subject choice is dominated by still life and portraiture.
 Ansing was famous for her paintings of dolls.

 The female painters of the Amsterdam Impressionism belonged to a later generation than the French female impressionists Marie Bracquemond (1840–1916), Mary Cassatt (1845–1926), Eva Gonzalès (1847–1893) and Berthe Morisot (1841–1895).
-Characteristic of the french female impressionists is the powerful, light-filled color palette with lively motifs.
+Characteristic of the French female impressionists is the powerful, light-filled color palette with lively motifs.
 The Joffers used colours typical of the leading Dutch impressionist movement, the Hague School.
 These darker colours create a quieter and more melancholic atmosphere.
 The French women painters preferred landscape painting of coasts, harbors and countryside with views of the city, together with still life and portrait.
 The Dutch women chose almost exclusively still life and portrait.
 The style and subject of each group reflect the time and context in which they worked, which is in a way the essence of impressionism.

 Members of the circle

 The 1947 book by Johan van Eikeren identified eight artists as Amsterdamse Joffers: Ansingh, Ritsema, van den Berg, Bauer-Stumpff, Bodenheim, Westendorp-Osieck, Surie and van Regteren-Altena.
-Other analysts often include also Robertson and Ansingh´s sister, Sorella Therese.
+Other analysts often include also Robertson and Ansingh's sister, Sorella Therese.
 The influence of host and mentor Theresa Schwartz is also often recognized.
+Although Suze Robertson is sometimes named as one of the Joffers, she is not one of them.